 On December 1, 2015, Visteon completed the Germany Interiors Divestiture by contributing cash of approximately \$141 million, assets of \$27 million, and liabilities of \$198 million, including pension related liabilities.
-The Company will make a final contribution payment of approximately \$30 million by November 2016 included in the Company's consolidated balance sheet as "Other current liabilities" as of December 31, 2015.
-The Company recognized a pre-tax loss on divestiture of \$105 million related to foreign currency translation and pension benefit plan amounts previously recorded in accumulated other comprehensive loss.
+The Company will make a final contribution payment of approximately \$31 million during the first half of 2017 upon fulfillment of buyer contractual commitments.
+The Company recognized a pretax loss on divestiture of \$105 million related to foreign currency translation and pension benefit plan amounts previously recorded in accumulated other comprehensive loss.

-Gain on Non-Consolidated Affiliates Transactions
+Gain on Non-Consolidated Affiliate Transactions, Net

-During the year ended December 31, 2015, the Company completed the sale of its 12.5% ownership interest in Yanfeng Visteon Jinqiao Automotive Trim Systems Company, Limited, a Chinese automotive interiors supplier, for proceeds of \$91 million and recorded a pre-tax gain on sale of \$62 million.
+During the year ended December 31, 2015, the Company completed the sale of its 12.5% ownership interest in Yanfeng Visteon Jinqiao Automotive Trim Systems Company, Limited, a Chinese automotive interiors supplier, for proceeds of \$91 million and recorded a pretax gain on sale of \$62 million.

 During the year ended December 31, 2014, the Company completed the sale of its 50% ownership interest in Duckyang Industry Co., Ltd. ("Duckyang"), a Korean automotive interiors supplier.
 In connection with the transaction, the Company received total cash of approximately \$31 million, including \$6 million of dividends.
-The Company recorded a pre-tax gain of approximately \$2 million on this transaction during the year ended December 31, 2014.
+The Company recorded a pretax gain of approximately \$2 million on this transaction during the year ended December 31, 2014.